 - A model constitution.

-The Commission’s Report, A New Act for Incorporated Societies (NZLC R129, 2013), was published on 21 August 2013 and is awaiting a response from the Government.
+The Commission’s Report, A New Act for Incorporated Societies (NZLC R129, 2013), was published on 21 August 2013.
 The Report and a summary of the key recommendations is available in PDF form here.

 References to the review in the media